-The Episcopal Church in Maryland is as old as the first English settlements on the shores of the Chesapeake Bay in the 1630s.
-Beginning in 1692 the British government formally established the Church of England by requiring all householders to pay an annual church tax for the support of church buildings and the clergy.
-This was ended in 1776, but beginning in 1781 concerned laymen and clergy formed “The Protestant Episcopal Church” and elected Thomas Claggett as the first bishop to be consecrated in America.
+The Episcopal Church in Maryland is one of the nine original diocese of the Episcopal Church and traces its roots back to Captain Joh Smith, who oversaw the first Christian worship along the shores of the Chesapeake Bay in 1608.
+Beginning in 1692 the British government formally established the Church of England in the Colonies by requiring all householders to pay an annual church tax for the support of church buildings and the clergy.
+This ended in 1776 with the American Revolution, but in 1780 at a meeting in Chestertown, MD, concerned laymen and clergy formed the Diocese of Maryland and elected Thomas Claggett as the first bishop to be consecrated in America.

-The St. John’s Episcopal Church (1809)
+Founding of St. John’s Episcopal Church

 In 1789, when George Washington traveled to Philadelphia for his inauguration as first President of the United States, there were approximately fifty houses in the town.
 By 1805 a small chapel had been built set far away from the main highway, which was no more than a country road full of ruts, muddy in winter and dusty in summer.
 The chapel, not yet of size or stature to be called a church, enjoyed irregular services by the Rector of St. George’s Church, Perryman, nine miles to the south.
 A report of the Diocese in 1806 notes that the chapel was unfinished at that time; but a storm blew down the chapel walls when the roof had been removed for repairs and that the chapel had not been rebuilt.
 However, the churchyard continued in use as a burial ground as late as 1836.
 This earlier chapel apparently occupied the present site of the Roman Catholic Church.

 Building of the Church